keitkalon/myTypeScript_CheatSheet/README.md

 - `npm install -g typescript` // for global
 - `tsc -v` // check typescript version

+## Configuration
+- go into your project
+- `tsc --init` // create tsconfig.json file
+- open your tsconfig file
+  - outside of compilerOptions // where top level options are; those you have to write them yourself
+    - `"file":  [ "index.ts", "file.ts", "utilities.ts"] ` // all the file that you want typescript to be included in compilation anything else will be ignored
+    - `"include": ["src/ts"]` // only compile the files from src directory delete "file" option; you can use patterns like ["*use.tsc"]
+    - `"exclude": ["src/ts/dontTuch.ts", src/ts/"ignore.ts"]` // don`t compile this files, you can use patterns like ["doteUse/**.*", **.test.ts]; the libraries ts files like node_modules should only be excluded if ASK QUESTIONS
+  - inside of compilerOptions
+    - `"outdir": ["./src/js/compiled"]`// where we going to put the .js compiled files default is just beside .ts files
+    - `"target": "es5"` // javaScript version that yoor compiled files will be can be es6/es2015 or "es2016" ~ "es2022" or "esnext"
+    - `"strict": true` // underneath this option you can find detailed strict options// strict: true activate all of them
+    - `"lib"`
+    - `"modules"`
+    - `"allowJs": true` // add js files to your ts
+    - `"checkJs": true` // checks also .js file for errors
+    - `"noEmitOnError": true`// if there are error in ts don`t compile files

 ## Compile TypeScript
 - `tsc file.ts` // create a .js file base on your .ts file
+- `tsc -w file.ts` //  compile in watch mode, checks for errors and changes and display them in terminal
+- `tsc -watch file.ts` //  the same as -w
+- `tsc` compile all files in folder

 ## Types
 Variables: